dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 Build Clothing and Hair for the Genesis Base.
 NOT on custom characters.

-The clothing will project from the base shape to the custom character, then you can adjust the morph for the custom character.
+The clothing will project from the base shape to the custom character, and then you can adjust the morph for the custom character.
 This is how clothing can be compatible with multiple characters.

 A benefit of the Genesis Avatar system is sharing clothing between multiple characters.
 But this comes with challenges.

 ## Plan Clothing for Rigging